cocodelabs/palaver-irc-capability/Specification.md

 ### `FOREGROUND`

-When the Palaver client goes into the background, this command will be emitted.
+When the Palaver client comes back into the foreground from the background, this command will be emitted.

 ```
 PALAVER FOREGROUND